Why would a student want to do this program?

 Will I be in the Armed Forces or will I have to go into the service?

-The JROTC program is not set up to recruit and instructors do not request or expect a military commitment of any kind.
-There is no service obligation, and most students do not go into the military after graduation.
+No. The JROTC program is not set up to recruit and instructors do not request or expect a military commitment of any kind.
+There is no service obligation.
 Nonetheless, many cadets find they enjoy military discipline and structure; it brings out their best and allows them to excel.
 Some earn appointments to one of the military academies.
 Moreover, those who enlist can enter military service at a higher rank and pay grade.